gottschali/gobra-mdbook-demo/src/permissions.md

 }
 ```

 Similar to `client1`, `client2` allocates a `pair` pointer, as well.
 However, the allocation happens implicitly.
 In Gobra, when a variable is referenced (or captured by a closure), it has to be annotated with `@`.
 The annotation expresses that the variable is a heap location and as such involves permissions.
-The annotation could be inferred automatically, but we believe that inferring it makes the behaviour harder to predict.
+The annotation could be inferred automatically, but we believe that inferring it makes the behavior harder to predict.
 Otherwise, `client1` is identical to `client2`.

 ```go
 func client2() {